 Click the Add button (+) beside a key in the property list editor and press Return.

-Type the key name NSAdvertising Attribution Report Endpoint.
+Enter the key name NSAdvertising Attribution Report Endpoint.
+Note!
+According to Apple documentation, you can set one endpoint.

 Choose String from the pop-up menu in the Type column.